Walter Pilliet: Professional life

 His mother's family was Catholic, and English Catholic relatives had preceded Walter Pilliet in the colony – the Cliffords, the Vavasours, Frederick Weld.
 These connections assisted him in finding his first position, working as a clerk in the Lands Office in Wellington, upon his arrival, and he was soon transferred to Napier to work in the Hawke's Bay Provincial Survey Department.
 It was here that he met Sir Donald McLean, then Superintendent of Hawke's Bay Province.

 Back in Wellington in 1864, he met his acquaintance Coutts Crawford, who suggested he accompany him to Havelock in the Marlborough Sounds, where gold had recently been discovered.
 Crawford was resident magistrate there and quickly appointed Pilliet warden of the burgeoning gold fields; by 1865 the 25-year-old Pilliet was himself resident magistrate.
 He was made a justice of the peace in 1866.

 He met Mary Ann Johnston of Nelson and married her in that city in 1865.
 In 1867 he joined the Marine Survey to chart the Marlborough coastline as assistant surveyor under surveyor Lieutenant Woods.
-The Government steamer St Kilda left Wellington on 15 December 1867 under Captain Fox, but the ship struck rocks at Kaikoura the following day in calm weather.
+The Government steamer St Kilda left Wellington on 15 December 1867 under Captain Fox, but the ship struck rocks at Kaikōura the following day in calm weather.

 Woods and Pilliet were soon back in the area, this time on the ketch Sea Bird from Lyttelton.
 On 2 and 3 February 1868, there was heavy rain and a severe gale in the area, causing floods "greater than have ever been known by the oldest settlers".
-The Sea Bird foundered on 3 February at Amuri Bluff, some 20 km south of Kaikoura.
+The Sea Bird foundered on 3 February at Amuri Bluff, some 20 km south of Kaikōura.
 Pilliet received a serious injury to his ankle and the survey gear was lost, but all on board survived.
-In December of that year he became Resident Magistrate at Kaikoura.
+In December of that year he became Resident Magistrate at Kaikōura.